 Premium Packaging at an Affordable Price

-Glass bottles increasing in popularity is a sign that consumers want premium packaging.
-Water in a glass bottle obviously tastes better than a plastic bottle, right?
+The increasing popularity of glass bottles is a sign that consumers want premium packaging.
+Water in a glass bottle obviously tastes better than water in a plastic bottle.
 Whether you agree or disagree with this statement, consumers believe that packaging changes the experience (even taste) of a beverage.

-As mentioned, when production increases for specific types of packaging, there is a decrease in pricing.
-Can your product differentiate itself by using a premium package, proclaiming shelf space previously held by boring packaging designs?
+As mentioned, when production increases for specific types of packaging, the pricing decreases.
+Can your product differentiate itself by offering a premium package, thereby reclaiming shelf space previously occupied by boring packaging designs?

-Using basic bottles and cans may not be enough to showcase your beverage innovation.
+Using basic bottles and cans may not be enough to showcase your beverage innovation and packaging.
 Consider giving some extra love to your packaging that brings freshness to a stale beverage category.

 Discuss your project with our team.